 Verification This is the process used to check the accuracy of the information provided when the FAFSA was filed.
 The U.S. Department of Education selects applicants for the verification process.
 Should a student be selected for this process, they will be asked to submit specific information to the Financial Aid office.
 The Financial Aid office will submit any changes that need to be made as a result of verification.
 If the verification results in an over award to the student, the school will make the adjustment with the U.S. Department of Education.
-All over-payment cases will be reported to the U.S. Department of Education whether occurring at South Hills School of Business & Technology or a prior school.
+All over-payment cases will be reported to the U.S. Department of Business & Technology or a prior school.
 The student will be sent an updated award letter if there's a change in the award.